Super Grow LED Lighting vs. HPS

 Even novice growers achieve 1 gram per Watt (gm/W) of dried harvest with our grow lights (using ghost chilis as an example).
 Super Grow LED grow lights drawing 75 Watts can be reasonably expected to achieve 75 grams of dried harvest.
 500 Watts of our lights should yield 500 grams.
 If you desire a greater yield, add lights at a rate of 1gm/W however our pro. growers with the right nutes and air get closer to 1.5 grams per Watt so just one SK450 could produce up to 375 grams of dried material.

 Comparison and conclusion

-Super Grow LED grow lights (SK450 and SGL6) are a culmination of a decade of research and development in grow lighting technology and a cumulative engineering experience of over 30 years in the lighting industry.
+Super Grow LED grow light (SK450) is a culmination of a decade of research and development in grow lighting technology and a cumulative engineering experience of over 30 years in the lighting industry.
 When following some simple rules to grow your next harvest, you will experience harvests exceeding HPS and other LED grow lights, as measured in grams per Watt.